F-SOociety/AI-1/README.md

 # Messaging Website for Hackathon

 This is a messaging website built for **ETHOS** , incorporating several AI features to enhance the user experience.
-This document outlines the implemented features, upcoming features, and references the detailed documentation for each component.
+This document outlines the implemented features, upcoming features, and references the detailed documentation for each component.<br>
-**For more detailed information on each feature, including implementation details and future plans follow [my Document](https://github.com/F-SOociety/AI-1/blob/main/Final_doc.pdf) .**
+**For more detailed information on each feature, including implementation details and future plans follow [My Document](https://github.com/F-SOociety/AI-1/blob/main/Final_doc.pdf) .**

 ## Features